 Workbooks & Receipt Envelope

-Our 2021 Client Workbook will be available in just a couple of weeks, but in the meantime check out our 2020 Client Workbook below.
+Our 2021 Workbook is AVAILABLE below!
 For us to do your taxes, the workbook needs to be completed and submitted to us (put N/A in any section(s) that do not apply to you).
 A wise traveler will download it on their first assignment and document each assignment as you go through the year.
 Trust us, it is much easier that way.
 In the process of filling it out, you will learn what records need to be kept.

 TO USE THE WORKBOOK AS A PDF FILL: